Barry Berrigan: Background

 He was born in Brisbane, Queensland, Australia.
 He is of German descent.

 Career

 Berrigan started his career with the Canterbury-Bankstown Bulldogs in 1995 where he remained until 1999.
 After a few stints in the Queensland Wizard Cup with Redcliffe and Toowoomba he linked with the Brisbane Broncos in 2003.
 He made 20 first grade appearances for them in 2005.
 Berrigan was forced to retire after Round 2 in 2006 citing ongoing neck problems.
-At the conclusion of his career he played the 2008 season for his junior club Wests Mitchelton.
+At the end of his career he played the 2008 season for his junior club Wests Mitchelton.
 This side included Paul Farrell, Clayton Sellars and Jack Muir.
-Barry will play alongside his brother Shaun for the Dalby Diehards in the Toowoomba Rugby league competition for 2014.
+Barry will play alongside his brother Shaun for the Dalby Diehards in the Toowoomba rugby league competition in 2014.